The ultimate guide to administrative tasks and duties

 The path to becoming an executive assistant

-The duties and responsibilities of a typical executive assistant cover a wide range of areas and therefore need an equally wide range of skills and experience.
-Becoming a great executive assistant is an ongoing process and requires honing the right skills and obtaining the appropriate qualifications and on-the-job experience.
+The duties and responsibilities of a typical EA encompass various areas which means that they need a variety of skills and experience.
+Becoming a great EA is a journey that requires honing the right skills and obtaining the appropriate qualifications to help you achieve your career goals.

-An entry-level administrative assistant usually needs a high school diploma to kick-start their career.
-It is recommended that you go at least one step further and obtain a bachelor’s degree in areas such as business administration.
-Getting a job based on previous work experience is not unheard of but this is very much based on your potential employer.
+An entry-level administrative assistant typically needs a high school diploma to begin their career.
+However, it’s a good idea to go at least one step further and earn a bachelor’s degree in fields like business administration.
+While some people might get a job based on previous work experience, this largely depends on your potential employer.

-• - this is a course sponsored by the International Association of Administrative Professionals.
+• Certified Administrative Professional: This course is sponsored by the International Association of Administrative Professionals.

-• Computer skills courses - aimed at enhancing your knowledge on some of the key IT platforms such as Microsoft Office, G Suite, and more.
-These will show prospective employers that you have the computer proficiency levels needed to do your job properly and efficiently.
+• Computer skills courses: Aimed at improving your knowledge of key IT platforms such as Microsoft Office Suite, G Suite, and more.
+Completing these courses shows prospective employers that you have the computer proficiency levels needed to do your job efficiently.

-3. Get the right training and work experience
+3. Complete the right training and work experience

-The right education and certification will provide a strong basis to start your career but there’s nothing quite like the valuable experience you’ll get once you’re on the job.
-When applying for entry-level positions, be sure to prioritize those that will give you the training you’ll need in your first few weeks or months.
-If you can learn directly from other assistants that’s even better!
+Having the right education and certifications will give you a solid foundation to kick off your career, but nothing compares to the valuable experience you’ll gain once you’re on the job.
+When applying for entry-level positions, prioritize those that offer training during your first few weeks or months.
+Learning directly from other assistants is a bonus!

-Due to the demanding and sensitive nature of the job, the executive assistant position is considered to be quite a senior one.
-An aspiring EA would need to cut their teeth on entry-level positions such as administrative assistants, receptionists, or office assistants and work their way up from there.
+Due to the demanding and sensitive nature of the role, the executive assistant position is often seen as quite senior.
+Aspiring EAs typically start in entry-level positions like administrative assistants, receptionists, or office assistants before working their way up.

 4. Hone the right skills

-The best executive assistants possess an impressive amount of skills that make them adept at the many aspects of the job.
-They must be masters of time management, possess great communication skills, know how to handle being privy to sensitive information, be cool-headed problem solvers and so much more.
+The best EAs have an impressive set of skills that enable them to excel in various aspects of the job.
+They are experts in time management, have excellent communication skills, know how to handle sensitive information, and are cool-headed problem solvers.

 5. Network and learn

-Landing that EA job doesn’t mean the journey is over.
-You must be constantly open to learn about the industry and stay up-to-date with the latest news and trends.
-Networking is a big part of this.
-Be active on LinkedIn, attend relevant events and conferences, and find the right contacts and tools that will help you excel in your career.
+Landing an EA position doesn’t mean the journey is over.
+You should always be eager to learn about the industry and keep up-to-date with the latest news and trends.
+Networking plays a significant role in this.
+Stay active on LinkedIn, attend relevant events and conferences, and connect with the right people and resources that can help you thrive in your career.

 Bonus tip: Dressing the part